nrfconnect/sdk-nrf/applications/nrf_desktop/doc/smp.rst

    :local:
    :depth: 2

-The |smp| is responsible for performing a Device Firmware Upgrade (DFU) over Bluetooth LE.
+The |smp| is responsible for performing a Device Firmware Upgrade (DFU) over Bluetooth® LE.

 You can perform the DFU using for example the `nRF Connect for Mobile`_ application.
-The :guilabel:`DFU` button appears in the tab with the connected Bluetooth devices.
+The :guilabel:`DFU` button appears in the tab with the connected Bluetooth® devices.
 After pressing the button, you can select the :file:`*.bin` file that is to be used for the firmware update.

 Module events